Updated June 30, 2021

 Scan boarding passes from a distance

-Currently, our agents are able to scan guests’ boarding passes using a mobile tablet or scanner while boarding.
+Our gate agents are able to scan guests’ boarding passes using a mobile tablet or scanner while boarding.
 To help create more distance between guests, we’re providing our agents with the ability to scan a boarding pass from six feet away—if the conditions are just right.
 To scan from that far away, the boarding area will need to have good lighting and the barcodes need to be printed clearly.
 While we can’t achieve this laser-focus every time, our agents are working hard to “mind their wingspan” and taking every measure to keep our guests safe.

 Get a text or email instead of paper